 “It’s not as positive as we all might have hoped ... but it may take us down the road where we start to think about the vaccine for specific types of patients in specific types of areas,” he said.
 “It may open up a more customised approach to how this potential vaccine gets used.”

 Malaria is caused by a parasite carried in the saliva of mosquitoes.
 It is endemic in more than 100 countries worldwide and infected around 216 million people in 2010, killing around 655,000 of them, according to the World Health Organisation.

-Control measures such as insecticide-treated bed nets, indoor spraying and anti-malaria drugs have helped cut cases and deaths significantly in recent years, but scientists say it will take an effective vaccine and many more years work to wipe out malaria.
+Control measures such as insecticide-treated bednets, indoor spraying and anti-malaria drugs have helped cut malaria cases and deaths significantly in recent years, but experts say an effective vaccine is vital to completely overcome the disease.

 Scientists around the world are working on other potential malaria vaccines but RTS,S is by far the furthest ahead in development.